 As Smith moved north, Buell sent Nelson back to Kentucky to “assume command of the troops arriving in Kentucky, to repel the threatened invasion of Kentucky . . .”
 When Nelson arrived in Louisville, on August 23, 1862, he learned that the War Department had issued General Orders, No. 112 on August 19, re-creating the Department of the Ohio under the command of Major General Horatio Wright.
 Unsure of who he reported to in the new command structure, Nelson wired General-in-Chief Henry W. Halleck on the day he arrived in Louisville asking for instructions.
 Halleck responded on August 23 that “You and the officers under your command will remain in the new Department of Ohio, and render all possible assistance to General Wright in driving the enemy from Kentucky.”

-Wright quickly dispatched Nelson to Lexington and placed him in command of Major General Lew Wallace’s troops in central Kentucky with instructions to thwart Smith’s advancing Rebel army.
-When Nelson arrived at Lexington on August 24, 1862, he determined that he had eight infantry regiments and one cavalry regiment near Richmond, Kentucky, about twenty-seven miles south of Lexington.
+Wright quickly dispatched Nelson to Lexington and placed him in command of Major General Lew Wallace‘s troops in central Kentucky with instructions to thwart Smith’s advancing Rebel army.
+When Nelson arrived at Lexington on August 24, 1862, he determined he had eight infantry regiments and one cavalry regiment near Richmond, Kentucky, about twenty-seven miles south of Lexington.
 Three days later, he complained to Wright that “there is no discipline among these troops.
 Straggling, marauding, plundering is the rule; good conduct the exception.”
-Despite anxieties about the fitness of his soldiers, Nelson reported that he had organized them into two brigades commanded by Brigadier General Mahlon Dickerson Manson and Brigadier General Charles Cruft.
-By August 30, 1862, Wright had begun calling the two brigades under Nelson’s command as the Army of Kentucky.
+Despite anxieties about the fitness of his soldiers, Nelson reported he had organized them into two brigades commanded by Brigadier General Mahlon Dickerson Manson and Brigadier General Charles Cruft.
+By August 30, 1862, Wright had begun calling the two brigades under Nelson’s command the Union Army of Kentucky.